|2008||Opening of Police Post within the Public Hall|

 Voluntary and community organisations in the Horwich parish can also promote their events absolutely FREE.

 Meetings of the Horwich Town Council are held in the council Chamber, Public Hall, Lee Lane, Horwich on the second Monday of the month (except in July) and usually on the Thursday of the week following it.

 Read all about our busy Council by visiting the Minutes Page.

 Members of the public are welcome to attend and may also speak under the rules of the Council.

 Visit the 'Horwich Live!' page for a full listing.

 Chair of the Council

-Cllr Ken Denton, became Town Mayor on 14 May 2015 and his term of office will last one year.
+Cllr Jim Bullock, became Town Mayor on 12 May 2016 and his term of office will last one year.